wp-plugins/simple-welcome-bar/readme.txt

 a new article, a new site, or just wish everyone 'Happy Holidays.'

 You can also adjust the coloring to compliment your theme or make it really stand out.
-This is great if you want to be subtle with a new artical or need to warn about an urgent matter.
+This is great if you want to be subtle with a new article or need to warn about an urgent matter.

 Currently this is setup to stay hidden for one week after the visitor closes the bar.